coral-xyz/anchor/tests/bench/README.md

 ## Scripts

-`anchor test --skip-lint`: Run all tests.
+`anchor test --skip-lint`: Run all tests and update benchmark files when necessary.
 This is the only command that needs to be run for most use cases.

 ---